weixian-zhang/Azure-sSFTP/README.md

 * Configurable with a single Yaml file, config changes are recognize instantly with no container restart needed
 * In the roadmap
     * More log destinations i.e: Log Analytics, Azure SQL, Azure Cosmos, Service Bus and more
-    * Web portal to configure sSFTP in addition to current Yaml file format.
-Web Portal will be co-hosted within sSFTP container.
+    * Exploring either a Web portal or Azure App Configuration to support UI-based configuration for sSFTP, in addition to current Yaml file.

 ### How Things Work - Directories & Conventions

 <img src="./doc/ssftp-modules-directories.png" width="850" height="600" />